Narendran-Kamarajan/Stringinator/Documentation/NOTES.md

 Stats function is updated to calculate the lengthiest input received

 As I have implemented and validated the required features, I want to enable secure protocol with SSL certificate

+To improve application stability, I have included the exception handling.
+This will ensure not to crash the App with incorrect inputs.